Deep Learning-Based Spatiotemporal Multi-Event Reconstruction for Delay Line Detectors: Results

 \subsection{Real Data Inference}

 As a final check, we compare the classical evaluation methods that are given by the hardware-based CFD peak retrieval method and the fit-based classical method to the results we obtained with the machine learning models described in Section \ref{sec:ML_setup} using real data.

-To do that we perform a measurement in which a copper grid, commercially available for sample preparation in transmission electron microscopy, is placed in front of the electron source as shown in Figure~\ref{fig:grids}.
+The following evaluation and the given dead-radii are for true simultaneous double hits, meaning most electron pairs arrive within one ns.
+If the arrival time of the particles is widely spread out, also the dead-radius will get smaller as the particles can get distinguished by the time of flight and their signals will generally overlap less. \old{To do that} We perform a measurement in which a copper grid, commercially available for sample preparation in transmission electron microscopy, is placed in front of the electron source as shown in Figure~\ref{fig:grids}.
 The shadow image of the grid is projected on the DLD, as shown in Figure~\ref{fig:grids} (a).
 Thus, there are sharp spatial features, either in real space for the first and the second electron, but also for the difference plots in which \(\Delta y\) is plotted over \(\Delta x\) for the double hits.
 The clarity of the grid appearing in the reconstructed positions and difference plots is an indicator for the quality of the method's performance.
+In the center of these images, a white circle with white lines is plotted that shows the dead region of the DDPF that we cut out in all four cases.
+In this region, it is not possible anymore to distinguish between two hits of low amplitude or one hit of large amplitude, which is why there errors will occur.